mindscan-de/BrightFlux/README.md

 * Support log correlation and videos, e.g. identify timestamps in video and correlate them to logs
 * identify same events for different log sources (e.g. in case they are connected) and correlate logs to each other using very different log formats.
 * provide measuring tools (e.g. time difference between two or more messages) e.g. performance measurements
-* sync logmessage with video, e.g. select a logentry and then show the content of the video at axactly this timestamp
+* sync logmessage with video, e.g. select a logentry and then show the content of the video at exactly this timestamp

 * indexing dataframes columnwise for future search operations